erictt/computer-science-learning/source/_posts/cs6210/spring-2023-test-2-preparation.md

 1. [2 points] List the actions that would take place at time T1

-1. N1 send a request to Nf for write access to F1,
+1. N1 send a request to Nf the metadata manager for write access to F1,
-2. Nf send invalidation messages to N2 and N3.
+2. Nf lookup the metadata and find the N1, N2, and N2 are sharing the file.
+It sends invalidation messages to N2 and N3.
-3. Upon receiving the acknowledgements, Nf grant N1 the write-exclusive access.
+3. Upon receiving the acknowledgements, Nf update cache consistency information to indicate the new owner and give write permission to N1.
-4. N1 receives the confirmation and proceeds with writing to file F1.
+4. Once N1 owns the file, it will proceed with writing to file F1.

 2. [2 points] List the actions that would take place at time T2.

 1. N2 send read access request to Nf
-2. Nf check the status of file F1, and send a downgrade message to N1
+2. Nf check the status of file F1, and revoke the ownership of N1
-3. N1 acknowledges the downgrade message to Nf after downgrading its access to read-shared.
+3. N1 stopped writing and flush the changes to storage.
-4. Nf downgrade F1 as read-shared.
-5. Nf grants read access to N2.
+4. N1 forward the data to the new client for N2.
-6. Up receiving the confirmation, N2 proceeds with read to the file F1.
+5. N2 proceeds with read to the file F1.

  B. [2 points]  Why do file systems procrastinate writing a file to stable storage as  soon as the process that is doing the write closes the file?